tubearchivist/tubearchivist-plex/README.md

 The scanner uses a subscription-aware organization system:

-1. **Playlist Priority**: If a video belongs to one or more **subscribed playlists** in TubeArchivist, it will appear under those playlist shows in Plex
+1. **Playlist Shows**: Videos that belong to **subscribed playlists** in TubeArchivist will appear under those playlist shows in Plex
-2. **Channel Fallback**: If a video is not in any subscribed playlists, it will appear under its channel show (if the channel is subscribed)
+2. **Channel Shows**: Videos from **subscribed channels** in TubeArchivist will appear under their channel show
-3. **Multi-Playlist Support**: Videos can appear in multiple playlist shows if they belong to multiple subscribed playlists
+3. **Duplicate Entries**: Videos can appear in multiple shows if they belong to multiple subscribed playlists and/or a subscribed channel
 4. **Filtering**: Videos are only shown if they belong to a subscribed playlist OR subscribed channel

 ## Setup Requirements